toeb/cmakepp/README.md

 * `ans(<var>)` a shorthand for getting the result of a function call and storing it in var
 * `clr([PARENT_SCOPE])` clears the `__ans` variable in current scope or in PARENT_SCOPE if flag is set.

 A CMake function can return values by accessing it's parent scope.
-Normally one one do the following to return a value
+Normally one does the following to return a value
 ```
 	function(myfunc result)
 		set(${result} "return value" PARENT_SCOPE)